Lewis Thomas

-Lewis Thomas (November 25, 1913 - December 3, 1993) was an American physician, poet, etymologist, essayist, administrator, educator, policy advisor, and researcher.
+Lewis Thomas (November 25, 1913 - December 3, 1993) was an American physician, poet, etymologist, essayist, administrator, educator, policy advisor, and biologist.
+He was a longtime contributor to The New England Journal of Medicine, and his essays were collected in several books.
+He received National Book Award in Arts and Letters and The Sciences for The Lives of a Cell.

 Life and career

 Thomas was born in Flushing, New York and attended Princeton University and Harvard Medical School.
 He became Dean of Yale Medical School and New York University School of Medicine, and President of Memorial Sloan-Kettering Institute.
 His formative years as an independent medical researcher were at Tulane University School of Medicine.
+He was a longtime contributor to The New England Journal of Medicine.
+He received National Book Awards in Arts and Letters and The Sciences for The Lives of a Cell.

 He was invited to write regular essays in the New England Journal of Medicine.
 One collection of those essays, The Lives of a Cell: Notes of a Biology Watcher (1974), won annual National Book Awards in two categories, Arts and Letters and The Sciences (both awards were split).

 (He also won a Christopher Award for that book.)
 Two other collections of essays (originally published in NEJM and elsewhere) were The Medusa and the Snail and Late Night Thoughts on Listening to Mahler's Ninth Symphony.
 In its first paperback edition, The Medusa and the Snail won another National Book Award in Science.

 His autobiography, The Youngest Science: Notes of a Medicine Watcher, is a record of a century of medicine and the changes which occurred in it.
-He also published a book on etymology titled Et Cetera, Et Cetera, poems, and numerous scientific papers.
+He also published a book on etymology, Et Cetera, Et Cetera, poems, and numerous scientific papers.